PrefectHQ/prefect/docs/tutorials/task-dependencies.md

 ```

 !!! warning "`.result()` may raise an exception"
     Be aware that calling `state.result()` may raise an exception if the underlying task fails - this will have the affect of aborting your flow run.
-To avoid this behaviot, pass `raise_on_failure=False` to the result method.
+To avoid this behavior, pass `raise_on_failure=False` to the result method.

 As we can see here, mixing native Python logic with your Prefect tasks is straightforward once you understand the behavior of Prefect futures and states!